Diffusion-State Policy Optimization for Masked Diffusion Language Models: Abstract

 \section{Abstract}

-Masked diffusion language models generate by iteratively filling masked tokens over multiple denoising steps, so learning only from a terminal reward on the final completion yields coarse credit assignment over intermediate decisions.
-We propose \method\ (Diffusion-State Policy Optimization), a plug-in credit-assignment layer that directly optimizes intermediate filling decisions.
-At selected intermediate masked states, \method\ branches by resampling fillings for the currently masked positions from rollout-cached logits, scores the resulting completions, and updates only the newly filled tokens---without additional multi-step diffusion rollouts.
-We formalize a fixed-state objective for branched completions and derive a policy-gradient estimator that can be combined with terminal-feedback policy optimization using the same rollouts.
-On LLaDA-8B-Instruct, \method\ consistently improves over the terminal-feedback diffu-GRPO baseline on math and planning benchmarks under matched rollout compute and optimizer steps.
-Our code will be available at \url{https://daioba.github.io/dispo}.
+Masked diffusion language models generate text through iterative masked-token filling, but terminal-only rewards on final completions provide coarse credit assignment for the intermediate filling decisions that shape the generation process.
+We propose Diffusion-State Policy Optimization (\method), a plug-in credit-assignment layer that directly optimizes intermediate filling decisions.
+At selected intermediate masked states, \method\ branches by resampling the currently masked positions from rollout-cached logits, scores the resulting completions, and updates only the newly filled tokens, requiring no additional multi-step diffusion rollouts or optimizer steps.
+We formalize a fixed-state objective for branched completions and derive a policy-gradient estimator that reuses the same rollouts as terminal-feedback policy optimization.
+Experiments on LLaDA-8B-Instruct show that \method\ consistently improves terminal-feedback baselines, including diffu-GRPO and SPG, on math and planning benchmarks under matched rollout compute and optimizer steps, supporting its use as a general plug-in for masked diffusion policy optimization.